unpywall/unpywall/docs/quickstart.rst

 Authentication
 --------------

-To use the Unpaywall Service, a authentification is required. unpywall offers two options for authorizing the client.
+An authentification is required to use the Unpaywall Service.
+For that, unpywall offers two options for authorizing the client.
 You can either import ``UnpywallCredentials`` which generates an environment variable or you can set the environment variable by yourself.
 Both methods require an email.